Welcome July (Almanac 2025)

 Make a bee hotel

 Any solitary bees that like to nest in hollow plant stems could be potential customers for your bee hotel.
-There are several groups of this type who adopt this nesting behaviour including Anthidium, Chelostoma, Heriades, Hoplitis, Hylaeus, Megachile and Osmia.
-This will depend on wyour location and flowers growing in the surrounding area.
-Some species prefer particular pollen sources.
+There are several groups of this type of bee who adopt the same nesting behaviour.
+These include Anthidium, Chelostoma, Heriades, Hoplitis, Hylaeus, Megachile and Osmia.
+The type of solitary bee depends on your location and flowers growing in the surrounding area.
+Some species prefer the particular pollen sources of different flowers.

 A bee hotel provides long-stay accommodation where a bee lives from the time it is laid as an egg, until it is ready to emerge as a fully grown adult.